akashghosh256/Ecommerce-App/README.md

 GadgetGalaxy is a comprehensive e-commerce website developed using the MERN stack.
 It offers a user-friendly platform for buying gadgets and electronics, with features such as cart management, real-time order tracking, and an intuitive admin panel for seamless product and category updates.

+## Features

+- **Cart Management**: Users can easily add and remove items from their shopping carts.
+- **Real-time Order Tracking**: Users can track the status of their orders in real-time.
+- **Admin Panel**: Admins have access to an intuitive dashboard for managing products, categories, and orders.
+- **Rest API and Context API**: Efficient data management using Rest API and context API.
+- **Secure Paypal Payment Gateway**: Integration of a secure payment gateway for smooth transactions.
+- **Advanced Filtering Options**: Users can filter products by category and price for enhanced browsing experience.

 ## Screenshots
 ## Filtering products by category as well as by price